Hall and spin Hall viscosity ratio in 2d topological insulators: Hall viscosity and Dirac fermion

-We then search for eigenstates of the Hamiltonian (\ref{Dirac02}).
-The Dirac zero mode, corresponding to the LLL state, is obtained by the equation of $a \phi_\alpha^{(0)}=0$.
-Here $\alpha$ labels the degenerated LLL state, $\alpha=1,\cdots, N$, because the magnetic field is quantized as $\int F=2\pi N$.
-Then the higher LL states are also given by
+We explore the eigenstates of the Hamiltonian (\ref{Dirac02}).
+The Dirac zero mode, corresponding to the LLL state, is described by the equation, $a \phi_\alpha^{(0)}=0$.
+Here $\alpha$ labels the degenerated LLL states, $\alpha=1,\cdots, N$, where the magnetic field is quantized as $\displaystyle \frac{|eB|}{2\pi \hbar} L^2 = N$.
+The higher LL states are generated by the creation operator,